Retro-Logic/office-invaders/README.md

 - Fifth wireframe consists of instructions on how to play the game, what arrow keys to use to move around and which key to press to shoot projectiles into the enemies.
 - Sixth wireframe includes credits to all the people who were part of this project.

 - Second Wireframe is the one team decided to go ahead with.
 Social Media Icons were positioned to the center.
 Font and further Styling has been added.
+Sound on/off will be implemented in future upgrades of the game

 # Languages used